visulate/visulate-for-oracle/README.md

 ## Implementation
 Visulate for Oracle exposes REST endpoints and a UI to browse the metadata for registered connections.
 The API server is implemented in Express and uses node-oracledb to connect to the database(s).
 Connections are registered in a configuration file (database.js) located in the config directory.
 A separate file (http-server.js) in the same directory controls the behavior of the Express server.

 The start point for the Express server is app.js.
-Most of the source code is in the services directory.
+Most of the source code is in the api-server/services directory.
 Registered databases  must connect to a user with the SELECT ANY DICTIONARY privilege.
 The setup directory includes a script to create a user with the minimum required privileges.
 The SYSTEM account would also work (in a non-production environment) or you can grant SELECT ANY DICTIONARY to an existing user.

 An Angular UI makes API calls to the Express server and displays the result.
-The source code for this is in the client directory.
+The source code for this is in the ui directory.
 It reads the apiBase property in the `src/environments/environment.ts` (or environment.prod.ts) file to identify the base url for API calls.

 The API server supports cross origin (CORS) requests from locations identified in the `config/http-server.js` file.
 The default configuration accepts requests from localhost:4200.
 The configuration file can be edited to support other locations.